DenjiMakesGames/Project-MP3Converter/README.md

 5. The download will start, and the button will be replaced by the video preview.
 6. API Used: Vevioz API

 **YT Downloader utilizes the Vevioz API for fetching video content and handling downloads.
-The vevioz API simplifies the process of integrating YouTube video downloads into web applications.**
+The Vevioz API simplifies the process of integrating YouTube video downloads into web applications.**

 ## More information about the API
 For more information about the **Vevioz API**, visit https://api.vevioz.com.